Keep animals safe at Halloween

 Costumes can be extra scary for animals

 Think your mask is scary for your friends?
 Consider how frightening it could be for your pets too!
-Remember that your animals don’t understand the concept of costumes, and seeing you or strangers wearing strange clothing or covering your masks might make them anxious.
+Remember that your animals don’t understand the concept of costumes, and seeing you or strangers wearing strange clothing or masks covering your face might make them anxious.

 Keep your pets safe inside